 The Green River Killer was spotlighted in the news and a task force was formed in the early 80s but Gary Leon Ridgway would not be apprehended until 2001.
 The length of time involved in apprehending Ridgway was due to the fact that he did not fit the profile myths that are typically perpetrated by media and by so called experts (US Department of Justice ).

-Another glaring example of this problem can be seen in the Atlanta Murders of 1979 to 1981.
-Wayne Williams was a black serial killer and for many months investigators were looking for a white male until one investigator realized that the killer had to be black to enter the all black areas where the murders were taking place.
-This factor impeded the investigation for a long time but once investigators realized they were looking for the wrong subject they were able to begin refocusing their investigation.
+Reflecting the seriousness of this problem, the prior case of the Atlanta Murders from 1979 to 1981 did not sway the bias of police in the Green River Killer case.
+Wayne Williams, a black serial killer, for many months eluded investigators looking for a white male until one investigator realized the necessity of the killer to be black to enter all black areas and operate unnoticed.
+This factor impeded the investigation for a long time, but once investigators refocused themselves to a new subject, they began making headway in the investigation.

 It is cases such as Gacy’s and other serial murders that reflect both beneficial and negative practices.
-The fact that serial killing is rare dictates that officers need more training and more standardized practices for processing serial murders in order to maintain the highest level of case proficiency.
-While John Wayne Gacy was a failure in the aspect of law enforcement recognizing the serial murders, his case was also a model for how the investigative process should be handled.
-In the future law enforcement will continue to improve as units such as the BAU continue to collect data and provide more effective practices in the investigation of serial murders.
+Therareness of serial killing dictates the need for officers to have more training and more standardized practices for proficient identifying and processing of serial murders.
+While John Wayne Gacy reflects failure in law enforcement recognizing the serial murders, his case also provides a model for how the investigative process should be handled.
+In the future, law enforcement will continue to improve as units such as the BAU continue to collect data and provide more effective practices for serial killer investigations.